tytydraco/yessleep/out/Im_a_flight_attendant_on_the_shuttle_to_Hell_I_dont_think_I_can_work_here_anymore.md

 Just one more.

 My final flight was yesterday.
-I don’t think I can ever be on that flight again.
+I don’t think I can ever be on that shuttle again.
 At least not out of choice.￼￼

 Nothing out of the ordinary happened between waking up in the morning and the passengers blinking into this liminal existence once we were high above the clouds.
 But then I heard him.
-An elderly man in row six was calling my name.
+An elderly man in row six with a frail voice was calling my name.
 Not endlessly pressing the call button, not shouting for a flight attendant, not even a general call for help.
 This was something new entirely.

 He was calling for me.